MultiSafepay/docs/content/business/accounting/transactions-api-endpoint/_index.md

     - /tools/accounting/transactions-api-endpoint/
 ---

-The transactions API endpoint returns details transactions in your account.
+The transactions API endpoint returns details about transactions in your account.
 You can use it to automate business operations and gain insights into your transactions.

 ## Endpoints